plackyhacker/plackyhacker.github.io/webtesting/javulna-sqli.md

 - Carry out the SQL Injection vulnerability to revael the user credentials.
 - Log in to the web application.
-- Generate a reverse shell payload for use with `ysoserial`.
-- Generate a Java Deserialization exploit, using the `CommonsCollections4` payload in `ysoserial` (reverse shell).
+- Generate a Java Deserialization exploit, using the `CommonsCollections2` payload in `ysoserial` (reverse shell).
 - Adjust the `USER_AUTHENTICATION_EXTRA_SECURITY` cookie to contain the `ysoserial` payload.
 - Start a local `netcat` listener.
 - Send the malicious cookie to any authenticated endpoint.
+- Enjoy!

 ## Full Exploit Code